About Avoiding Being Marked as Spam

 If you don’t know who you are sending your emails to, you run the risk of being marked as spam.
 For this reason, we recommend that you think twice before purchasing an email database.
 Email addresses in these databases are often not filtered very well and can include fake emails and other low quality contacts.
-Sending to these email addresses increases your likelihood of being blocked or put in the junk folder.
+Sending to fake or low quality email addresses increases your likelihood of being blocked or put in the junk folder.

 As an alternative, we recommend working with a Panel Services provider.
 Panel providers maintain relationships with potential participants around the globe who have agreed to receive surveys.
 They will connect you with these participants for a small fee.
 Qualtrics offers this service, or you can work with any other reputable provider.